jabizzlepar/jabizzlepar/README.md

 ### Hi there 👋

 My name is Jasper and I have a background in research and political science.
-While I have experience in using R to conduct quantitative analyses and data science, I recently decided to pursue a new set of skills by learning Python.
+While I have experience in using R to conduct quantitative analyses and data science, I recently decided to pursue a new set of skills by learning Python and PostgreSQL.

 🔭 I’m currently working on an automated knowledge graph solution and weekly meal-planner <br/>
 🌱 I’m currently learning Python <br/>